spinnytea/modern_webdev/README.md

 1. finish sample project, document which packages are for which parts
 1. test debugger for chrome
 1. test debugger for phantomjs
-1. prune unneeded packages
-1. html hint
-1. karma
+1. karma/jasmine
 1. istanbul
+1. sync vscode extensions

 Stretch Goals
 -------------